Last Updated on July 6, 2023 by Andrew Pirie

 National Open and National Records

 Caleb Stuart is looking forward to competing at the National Open on March 19-22 in Laguna.
 He will lineup in the Shotput, Discus, and Hammer.
-Joining the Philippine Airforce team will be partnered with Four times SEA Games gold champion Ferrera in Discus and Hammer.
+The Philippine Airforce team will be partnered with Four times SEA Games gold champion Ferrera in Discus and Hammer.
 It is expected Stuart will be able to go over the 61.69m and 16.74m records of Ferrera and Sunang, as his best performances clearly indicate this.

 It was fairly easy for Caleb Stuart to get a Filipino passport as his mother was still a Filipino citizen at his time of birth.
 However, the rules regarding national records state he must have a Philippine Passport.
 At the time, a record is set for the records to count.
 Therefore as he acquired his passport a few months after his best performances, they were not eligible as National Records at that time.
 However, National Rankings rules allow him to be ranked as from the acquisition of passport back to January 1 of 2014 performances will be accepted for qualifying.

 Identified by a source in Softball

 By Caleb Stuart

 At first, I did not plan on doing a sport.
 I only decided to try out for the team because I wanted to lift weights and get stronger.
 However, after my first season of competing in track and field, I found that I really enjoyed it and had the potential to have a lot of success.

 I did not compete in Track and Field in high school.
 I instead played American football and basketball.
 My first year of competing in track and field was my freshman year in college.
 Since then, I have learned a general understanding of the sport and improved my marks significantly over the course of my college career.
 With that said, I firmly believe that I have the potential to improve my marks greatly and that I can be a champion of the Philippines, maybe even for multiple events.